MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/two-node-components.md

 **Network Controller host agent**: Allows Network Controller to manage the goal state of the data plane, and to receive notification of events as the configuration of the data plane changes.

-**Monitor host agent**: ALM-managed agent used for emitting observability (telemetry and diagnostics) pipeline data that upload to Geneva (Azure Storage).
+**Monitor host agent**: Orchestrator-managed agent used for emitting observability (telemetry and diagnostics) pipeline data that upload to Geneva (Azure Storage).

 **Software Load Balancer host agent**: Listens for policy updates from the Network Controller.
 In addition, this agent programs agent rules into the SDN-enabled Hyper-V virtual switches that are configured on the local computer.